GENERAL WILLIAM LYON

 Named "Professional Builder of the Year for 1982" by Professional Builder Magazine.

-General Lyon is a graduate of the University of Southern California and the Dallas Aviation.
+General Lyon was a graduate of the University of Southern California and the Dallas Aviation.
 School and Air College.
 General Lyon was born in Los Angeles, California.
-He is married to the former Willa Dean Harwell from Haskell, Texas.
-They have five children.